 At Madeira Park Veterinary Hospital, our staff is the heart of our hospital.
 We value the relationships we have with our clients and the trusted relationship that allows us to take extra special, loving care of your pets.
 Before you come to our hospital, you can learn more about our staff.
-If you’d like to come in and meet us, feel free to stop by!

 Dr. Rick Smalley, DVM

-After graduation he practiced for three years in Burnaby before moving back to Edmonton where he opened Westbrook Veterinary Clinic which became a busy three man practice.
+After graduation, he practiced for three years in Burnaby before moving back to Edmonton where he opened Westbrook Veterinary Clinic which became a busy three-man practice.
 After nineteen years of practice in Edmonton, Rick and his wife fulfilled a dream by selling their respective businesses and moving to Pender Harbour.

 Dr. Jackie Ordronneau, DVM

 Originally from California, Jackie moved to Seattle in 1967 to obtain a bachelor’s degree in chemistry from Seattle University.
 After working in a lab for 7 years, she decided to pursue veterinary medicine, graduating from Washington State University in 1983 with a DVM.
 She subsequently became a partner at Northeast Veterinary Hospital, a large Seattle practice.

 When not in the office, she spends time with her dog Rona & her rat Frank, organizes community events through the Living Heritage Society such as April Tools & Pender Harbour Days, and attempts to grow vegetables in her garden.